emailverifyapicom/docs-rtapi/docs/glossary.rst

 		The MX is a server responsible for email interchange with a client.

+	Office 365
+		Office 365 mail servers (e.g. x-com.mail.protection.outlook.com) are always configured
+		with the catch all policy, accepting all emails sent to the domain and redirecting them to a central email box for manual inspection.
+Catch all configured servers cannot respond to requests for email address verification.

+		This does not affect our coverage of Hotmail, Live and Outlook mail boxes.

 	Punycode
 		Punycode is a way to represent Unicode with the limited character subset of ASCII supported by the Domain Name System.